 One of the initial eight characters when Apex Legends was launched, Bangalore has remained virtually untouched in terms of balance changes across all six seasons.
-Yet she is still a top tier legend.
+Despite this, she is still a top tier legend.
 Her tactical ability Smoke Launcher can be used defensively to give you time to resurrect allies or flee an unfavorable gunfight, or to help you advance on an enemy.
 In professional play, the ability is also used to blind high ground snipers or to detect an enemy’s presence in an area.

 Bangalore’s passive Double Time gives you a 30% movement boost for two seconds when taking fire, great for allowing you to dart between cover.
-Her Ultimate Rolling Thunder is the trickiest part to play her effectively due to the eight second delay, but if placed well deals 40 damage per explosion and slows your enemies.
+Her ultimate Rolling Thunder is the trickiest part to play her effectively due to the eight second delay, but if placed well deals 40 damage per explosion and slows your enemies.
 Bangalore is a great all rounder, and since Smoke Launcher now comes with two charges, you can spam it continuously to turn the tides of battle in your favor.
 Bangalore is a great character to start out with and is a solid backbone of any team.

 If you’re all about action and camping is against your nature, then Bloodhound is the legend for you.
-Relevant at all skill levels, all three of Bloodhound’s abilities focus on tracking down enemies.
+Relevant at all skill levels, all three of their abilities focus on tracking down enemies.
 This can ensure you can get straight to the action instead of spending ten minutes looting.
 The non-binary Legend’s passive Tracker can detect 28 different actions including if a legend has climbed, slid, dropped or passed through an area in the last 90 seconds.
 The clues can be pinged to team-mates and ravens manifest around enemy tracks to draw your attention to them.

 If you’ve been playing Apex then there is no way you haven’t had to deal with a Wraith in nearly every squad.
 Voices From the Void allows you to know when you’ve been pinged as a target by an enemy squad which can be invaluable to let your team know when they’ve been caught.
 Into the Void is an easy escape from any awkward situation solo, but leaves behind a trail that can be easily followed.
 Finally, Dimensional Rift is incredibly powerful if you want to split up to cover more ground then group up once again, or escape a hairy situation.
 Knocked teammates can also crawl through a Rift to safety.
 Be warned, though, enemies can use the Dimensional Rift to their advantage as well.